ZaccWu/ZaccWu.github.io/_pages/about.md

 # 💬 Services and Clubs

-2022.9 - 2023.9, Artificial Intelligence Association of Zhejiang University, Head of the academic department.
+2022.9 - 2023.9, Artificial Intelligence Association of Zhejiang University, Head of the Academic Department.

 Started from 2021.11, Asia-Pacific Student Entrepreneurship Society, Member.